 The 2017 General Assembly again enacted legislation to phase-out the motor vehicle excise tax.
 Under this new legislation, the tax was scheduled to be fully repealed in FY 2024.
 Cities and towns, as well as eligible fire districts would be reimbursed for lost revenues by the State.
-State reimbursement is calculated as the difference between the FY 2018 baseline (determined as the FY 2018 motor vehicle excise tax levy as calculated using the motor vehicle excise tax calculation methodology that existed in FY 2017) and the motor vehicle excise tax levy is calculated as the difference between the FY 2018 baseline levy and the tax levy generated in any given year, with the appropriate phaseout parameters applied.
+State reimbursement is calculated as the difference between the FY 2018 baseline (determined as the FY 2018 motor vehicle excise tax levy as calculated using the motor vehicle excise tax calculated as the difference between the FY 2017) and the motor vehicle excise tax levy is calculated as the difference between the FY 2018 baseline levy and the tax levy generated in any given year, with the appropriate phaseout parameters applied.